 If you want to make a copy of an existing part of a boat, a car, or a machine, you can make a fiberglass mold out of it.
 This is the best way to replace a broken part of a boat that you can’t find in any spare parts store or a part of a machine that is already out of production.

 The basic steps required to do this are cleaning the part, layering plies of fiberglass on it, and using adhesive to force it to conform to the existing part’s shape.
-After the fiberglass plies have taken part’s outer shape and the whole thing has set, it is then peeled off from the plug.
+After the fiberglass plies have taken the outer shape and the whole thing has set, they are peeled off from the plug.
 You can now use this mold to make a copy of the broken existing part.

 The existing part must be clean before the fiberglass plies are applied to it.
 You should also apply release wax several times.
 This wax will prevent the fiberglass materials from bonding with the surface of the existing part.

 Layering should be done incrementally so that the fiberglass will not heat up and warp.
 Resin or adhesive is applied to each fiberglass mat layer.
 When enough fiberglass layers reach the mold’s preferred thickness, the whole unit is allowed to set or cure.
 The most commonly used adhesive in fiberglass mold production for boat parts is polyester resin.